Ghost Busters

 Billions spent.
 Nothing built.

 In the Philippines, over 400 "ghost projects" have been uncovered in flood-control infrastructure alone.
 Billions of pesos were disbursed.
 Many communities received nothing.
-These aren't bureaucratic failures.
-They're thefts of public money and the trust that functional government depends on.
+This is theft of public money, of physical protection, and of the trust that functional government depends on.

 Across Asia, Latin America, and beyond, governments and civil society are deploying AI, satellite imagery, open data platforms, and citizen reporting tools to detect irregularities, track project delivery, and build evidence for prosecution.
-The results are uneven.
-Context matters enormously.
-But the trajectories are real.
+Results are uneven, and context matters, but the direction of travel is clear.

 Through research and horizon scanning, FT Hub and partners have explored the tech vs corruption landscape.
 Our report profiles 6 international case studies, 8 technologies, and 5 trends.